Lokicoule/commandzen/README.md

 - `registerDefaultOptions(options: Option[])`: Register default options for the CLI.
 - `registerCommand(command: Command)`: Register a command.
 - `registerDefaultCommand(command: Command)`: Register a default command to be executed when no command is provided.
+- `registerHelpCommand()`: Register the help command as subcommand.
 - `parse(args: string[])`: Parse command-line arguments and execute the appropriate command.
 - `displayHelp()`: Display help messages for all registered commands.
 - `getHelp()`: Get help messages for all registered commands as a string.